 This principle emphasises the importance of always acting honestly and in good faith in undertaking your role as a Committee Member; it also supplements the principle of Openness.
 To uphold this principle, you should ensure that you are familiar with our rules, standing orders and scheme of delegation, as well as our governance policies and procedures (C3).
+Of course, you should also ensure that you always act and speak honestly and openly.

 C4 requires you to be aware of the terms of our Whistleblowing Policy: in practice, this means that the Committee, collectively, must be assured that the policy is fit for purpose (SHR has issued Statutory Guidance on Whistleblowing) and that there is regular training provided for Committee Members and staff on its terms.
 Committee Members must also ensure that there are effective procedures in place for whistleblowing allegations to be made and investigated, with adequate safeguards in place to protect complainants.
 Committee Members have an individual duty to report any concerns that you may have about possible fraud, corruption or wrongdoing (C5 and C7).
 You must, therefore, be familiar with the terms of our Anti-Bribery policy.
 You are expressly forbidden to accept any gifts or other inducements which might create, or be capable of creating, a sense of obligation to another party.
+Our EPB policy sets out the framework for considering any offers of gifts or hospitality.